hyosung11/Launch-School/Courses/journal.md

 6:06 I turned off the drying machines before my study session with Alex.

 08:45 I need to review the problem that we did this morning.
 Break it down and understand it completely.
 Okay!
 It's okay to be confused.
 Keep going.

+11:29 In study session with Michael who is currently working on a problem: `alphabetScore`.

+13:27 Michael and I spent two hours together on our respective problems.
+I'm not ready to take the Interview Assessment yet.

+13:43 Take a short break and then keep studying and practicing.